+3.4.1 Included in the PP2600.1 Protection Profile

-3.4.1 Included in the PP2600.1 protection profile
+Table 23: Organizational security policies in the PP2600.1 protection profile

-P.USER.AUTHORIZATION

-To preserve operational accountability and security, Users will be authorized to use the TOE only as permitted by the TOE Owner.

-P.SOFTWARE.VERIFICATION

-To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF.

-P.AUDIT.LOGGING

-To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel.
+Organizational security policy Description P.USER.AUTHORIZATION To preserve operational accountability and security, Users will be authorized to use the TOE only as permitted by the TOE Owner.
+P.SOFTWARE.VERIFICATION To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF.
+P.AUDIT.LOGGING To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel.
+P.INTERFACE.MANAGEMENT To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment.

-P.INTERFACE.MANAGEMENT

-To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment.

-3.4.2 In addition to the PP2600.1 protection profile
+3.4.2 In addition to the PP2600.1 Protection Profile